 Amazon ElastiCache for Redis now supports encryption in-transit and at-rest for secure internode communications to help keep personally identifiable information (PII) safe.
 The new encryption in-transit feature enables you to encrypt all communications between clients and Redis server as well as between the Redis servers (primary and read replica nodes).
 The encryption at-rest feature allows you to encrypt your backups on disk and in Amazon S3.
 Additionally, you can use the Redis AUTH command for an added level of authentication.
 You do not have to manage the lifecycle of the certificates, as ElastiCache for Redis automatically manages the issuance, renewal, and expiration of certificates.

 Using the AWS Identity and Access Management (IAM) features integrated with Amazon ElastiCache, you can control the actions that your AWS IAM users and groups can take on Amazon ElastiCache resources.
 For example, you can configure your IAM rules to ensure that certain users only have read-only access, while an Administrator can create, modify and delete resources.
 For more information about API-level Permissions, refer to Using AWS IAM Policies for Amazon ElastiCache.

-ElastiCache for Redis supports compliance programs such as SOC 1, SOC 2, SOC 3, ISO, MTCS, C5, PCI, and HIPAA.
+ElastiCache for Redis supports compliance programs such as SOC 1, SOC 2, SOC 3, ISO, MTCS, C5, PCI, HIPAA, and FedRAMP.
 See AWS Services in Scope by Compliance Program for current list of supported compliance programs.